VinciGit00/cognee-community/packages/vector/weaviate/README.md

 ## Installation

-Firstly, create a virtual environment (venv) in the `cognee-community` directory with your desired python version (>=3.11, <= 3.13, as stated below in the readme).
+In case the package is not published yet, create a virtual environment (venv) in the `cognee-community` directory with your desired python version
+(>=3.11, <= 3.13, as stated below in the readme).
 Then activate the venv, install `poetry`, and use it to install all the necessary dependencies. `poetry install` should be executed in the `.../packages/vector/weaviate` directory.
 The commands are listed below.